Where does recruiting belong?

 It belongs in a separate department (done in house, or it can be outsourced), that reports to the president/GM.
 A recruiter is a combination marketer, salesperson, and researcher, skills which are generally not found in your average HR person.

-Can you imagine any major sports teams (which have the best recruiting methods by far), letting their HR Manager or CFO do their recruiting when they have the time?
+Can you imagine major sports teams (which have the best recruiting methods by far), letting their HR Manager or CFO do their recruiting and then only when he/she has the time?
 Of course not!
-This is a very time consuming process and the recruiter must have a combination of research skills, time to devote to it (an absolute minimum of 30 hours to do a quality search) and internet technology know how.
-Most of the time is spent sorting the cream from the milk.
+This is a very time-consuming process, and the recruiter must have a combination of hunter skills, internet know how, and the time to devote to it as often takes many hours to do a quality search.
 Taking short cuts is the best way to miss out on the perfect fit.

 And here is the good news no recruiter will tell you:

-The recruiting paradigm made a 180 degree shift when the Internet came into being.
-Candidates went from private to public domain.
-Now you can reach anyone if you have the right technology and know-how.
-Just like with modern marketing, it calls for the expertise on how to use today’s internet options properly.
+The recruiting paradigm made a 180-degree shift in 1995 when the Internet came into being.
+Candidates went from private to public domain allowing you to reach anyone if you have the right technology and Internet know-how.

 The new paradigm costs less!

 P.S.
-Call or email for a one-time one hour facilitated discussion with your managers on the 5 Steps to Recruiting Right.
+Call 773-641-9631 or email for a one-time, one hour, free facilitated discussion with your managers on the 5 steps to recruiting right.